tractorbeam0/termlink/README.md

 * Actually learning C++ (ignore the whole thing just being generally bad)
 * Because I have an actual vintage terminal from the late 70's, an SWTPC CT-82 Terminal, and I wanted to see this sorta thing on it.

+## Building
+You know how Cmake was created for the purpose of generating makefiles so things are cross-compatible?
+I thought that was too complicated, so here we are with a makefile to manage cmake, making a makefile, in which the first makefile runs the second makefile to build the project.
+How fun.

+At the very least, that means building is simple.
+Just run make, and the compiled binary will be located in `.../build/release/termlink`.
+All you have to do is ensure `passwords.txt` is in the same directory.